-^{} Included in non-current FVOCI financial assets are quoted equity securities of RM31,753,529 with no maturity date.
+^{} Included in non-current FVOCI financial assets are quoted equity securities of RM30,819,046 with no maturity date.

-^{} Included in non-current FVTPL financial assets are unquoted equity securities (RM18,026,740), perpetual debt securities (RM18,380,242) and collective investment schemes (RM182,606,113) with no maturity date.
+^{} Included in non-current FVTPL financial assets are collective investment schemes RM184,288,036 with no maturity date.

 31. ENTERPRISE RISK GOVERNANCE AND MANAGEMENT OBJECTIVES AND POLICIES (CONT'D.)